Violent NYC encounter prompts concerns about unequal policing of social distancing

 A violent encounter between a New York City police officer and a bystander that police said began as an attempt to enforce social distancing rules has prompted concerns about unequal policing.

-New York City's public advocate Jumaane Williams posted pictures on Twitter on Sunday — one of swarms of white people sitting in parks and three images from what appeared to depict encounters between police and people of color.
+The city's public advocate, Jumaane Williams, posted pictures on Twitter on Sunday — one of swarms of white people sitting in parks and three images from what appeared to depict encounters between police and people of color.

-One of the images was a still from a video captured Saturday that has been widely shared online and showed a plainclothes police officer, who was not wearing a mask, pointing a Taser at bystanders on Avenue D in the East Village in Manhattan.
-NBC News has not been able to verify what happened before or after the events shown on the video, which also depicted the officer, who has been identified by The New York Times and other media outlets as Francisco Garcia, punching and slapping one man to the ground.
+One of the images was a still from a video captured Saturday that has been widely shared online.
+It shows a plainclothes police officer, who is not wearing a mask, pointing a stun gun at bystanders on Avenue D in the East Village in Manhattan.
+NBC News has not been able to verify what happened before or after the events shown in the video, which also depicted the officer, who has been identified by The New York Times and other media outlets as Francisco Garcia, punching and slapping a man to the ground.

 The man, Donni Wright, 33, one of three people arrested during the encounter, was charged with assault on a police officer, resisting arrest, menacing and two counts of disorderly conduct.

-Police spokeswoman Sgt.
-Mary Frances O'Donnell said in a statement Sunday that Wright "took a fighting stance against the officer" when he was ordered to disperse and was arrested and charged.
-Neither Garcia nor Wright could immediately be reached Monday at numbers listed for them.
+A police spokeswoman, Sgt.
+Mary Frances O'Donnell, said in a statement Sunday that Wright "took a fighting stance against the officer" when he was ordered to disperse and that he was arrested and charged.
+Neither Garcia nor Wright could immediately be reached for comment Monday at numbers listed for them.

-Caitlyn Fowles, a spokeswoman for the Manhattan District Attorney’s Office, on Monday said the charges have been deferred pending further investigation.
+Caitlyn Fowles, a spokeswoman for the Manhattan District Attorney's Office, said Monday that the charges have been deferred pending further investigation.

-Police Commissioner Dermot Shea said Sunday that Garcia was placed on modified duty while the department's Internal Affairs Bureau investigated the encounter.
+Police Commissioner Dermot Shea said Sunday that Garcia was placed on modified duty while the department's Internal Affairs Bureau investigates the encounter.

-New York City Mayor Bill de Blasio wrote on Twitter Sunday night that he was "really disturbed" by the video and that the behavior he saw in it "is simply not acceptable."
+Mayor Bill de Blasio wrote Sunday night on Twitter that he was "really disturbed" by the video and that the behavior he saw "is simply not acceptable."

 The viral video prompted questions about whether the department was unevenly enforcing social distancing rules.

-"It's also magnifying problems in leadership and problems in other areas like policing in the same way," Williams added.
-He said he had suggested several weeks ago the city have a communal enforcement response whereby police, fire and sanitation departments, among others, would be responsible for reminding people of social distancing rules.
+"It's also magnifying problems in leadership and problems in other areas, like policing, in the same way," Williams added.
+He said he suggested several weeks ago that the city have a communal enforcement response whereby police, fire and sanitation departments, among others, would be responsible for reminding people of social distancing rules.

 Williams said his requests have gone unanswered.
 Patrick Lynch, the president of the Police Benevolent Association, said city police officers need to "get out of the social distancing business altogether."